RobertASmith/healthecon_shiny/Tutorial/README.md

 - user interface (what people will see)
 - server (stuff going on in the background)

+Figure 2 depicts the relationship between the server and the user interface within the Shiny application.
+On a conceptual level, the user interface has three components: Shiny inputs (objects that the user can specify, e.g. by inputting a number),  Shiny outputs (objects created on the server side, e.g. plots and tables), and non-interactive features (any fixed elements, such as texts, headings, logos etc.).
+The server works almost like a normal R session.
+It runs various R operations, including the model function, which takes non-Shiny inputs (defined only on the server side) and some Shiny inputs from the user interface.
+The results are then send to the user interface and displayed as Shiny outputs.

 ![Figure 2.
 Application Structure](https://github.com/RobertASmith/healthecon_shiny/blob/master/Tutorial/shiny_function_app.png)
 **Figure 2**: Application Structure.
-The figure depicts the relationship between the server and the user interface within the Shiny application.")

 ### Set-up